 Semester 2 introduces students to muscles of the axial skeleton, neurological and musculoskeletal pathophysiology, orthopedic assessment skills and advanced traditional massage techniques such as stretching and joint mobilization.
 Students begin to assimilate their skills into a meaningful treatment process based on assessment and desired outcome.
-Students begin treating patients in the student clinic, as well as participating in outreach opportunities and specialty clinics.
+Students begin treating patients in the student clinic, as well as participating in outreach opportunities and diverse population clinics.

 Semester 3 brings a wide variety of massage techniques to the students, including myofascial release, soft tissue release, and advanced methods of stretching.
-Treatment focus shifts to postural correction.
+Treatment focus shifts to postural correction, and treatment of specific conditions.
 Full neurological assessment, as well as cervical and thoracic assessment skills begin to show students the value of the full orthopedic assessment process.
 Musculoskeletal anatomy topics include the muscles of appendicular skeleton.
 Pathophysiology continues to build upon previous semesters; studying the cardiovascular, digestive, endocrine, and immune systems.
-Students continue treating patients in the student clinic, and participate in outreach opportunities and specialty clinics.
+Students continue treating patients in the student clinic, and participate in outreach opportunities and diverse population clinics.